syncfusion-content/xamarin-docs/Xamarin/SfPullToRefresh/customization.md

 ## Pulling and refreshing template

-`SfPullToRefresh` allows you to set template for pulling and refreshing view.
-The pulling and refreshing template can be set using [SfPullToRefresh.PullingViewTemplate](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfPullToRefresh.XForms~Syncfusion.SfPullToRefresh.XForms.SfPullToRefresh~PullingViewTemplate.html) and [SfPullToRefresh.RefreshingViewTemplate](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfPullToRefresh.XForms~Syncfusion.SfPullToRefresh.XForms.SfPullToRefresh~RefreshingViewTemplate.html) properties respectively.
+The `SfPullToRefresh` allows you set a template for pulling and refreshing the view.
+The pulling and refreshing a template can be set using the [SfPullToRefresh.PullingViewTemplate](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfPullToRefresh.XForms~Syncfusion.SfPullToRefresh.XForms.SfPullToRefresh~PullingViewTemplate.html) and [SfPullToRefresh.RefreshingViewTemplate](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfPullToRefresh.XForms~Syncfusion.SfPullToRefresh.XForms.SfPullToRefresh~RefreshingViewTemplate.html) properties, respectively.

-Refer the below code example in which a `SfProgressBar` is loaded in the pulling view template and refreshing view template.
+Refer to the following code example in which a `SfProgressBar` is loaded in the pulling view template and refreshing view template.

 {% highlight xaml %}